1931 Salvadoran coup d'état

 The 1931 Salvadoran coup d'état occurred on 2 December 1931 when the Armed Forces of El Salvador overthrew President Arturo Araujo.
-The Civic Directory (a military junta) ruled El Salvador for two days after the coup until it relinquished power to General Maximiliano Hernández Martínez, Araujo's vice president and minister of war, the navy, and aviation.
+The Civic Directory (a military junta) ruled El Salvador for two days after the coup until it relinquished power to Brigadier General Maximiliano Hernández Martínez, Araujo's Vice President and Minister of War, the Navy, and Aviation.

 Economic troubles resulting from the Great Depression weakened Araujo's government and forced it to take out loans to finance itself.
-The government's economic measures were unpopular with both the Salvadoran people and the armed forces.
-When Araujo's government suspended all military payments in August 1931, the military began plotting to overthrow Araujo.
+When Araujo's government suspended all military payments in August 1931, the armed forces began plotting to overthrow Araujo.
 The military moved to overthrow Araujo on 2 December 1931, and Araujo was forced to flee the country two days later after failing to launch a countercoup.
-The coup began five decades of military rule in El Salvador that lasted until the 1979 Salvadoran coup d'état.
+The coup led to almost five decades of military rule in El Salvador, lasting until the 1979 Salvadoran coup d'état.

 Background

 Economic situation

-On 1 March 1931, Arturo Araujo of the Salvadoran Laborist Party assumed office as the president of El Salvador after his victory in the presidential election two months prior.
-During Araujo's presidency, El Salvador's economy was continuing to struggle as a result of the Great Depression.
+On 1 March 1931, Arturo Araujo of the Salvadoran Laborist Party assumed office as the president of El Salvador, after his victory in the presidential election two months prior.
+During Araujo's presidency, El Salvador's economy continued to struggle as a result of the Great Depression.
 El Salvador's economy was highly dependent on coffee exports, and from 1928 to 1931, coffee prices decreased by 54 percent.
 In April 1931, legislator Alberto Masferrer proposed allocating US$500,000 from the national budget to purchase agricultural properties and resell them to workers below market price, but this was opposed by the landowners affected.

 In July 1931, high debt led to Araujo and the Legislative Assembly approving a US$2 million foreign loan to finance the government against the advice of Araujo's financial advisors, but the Legislative Assembly was unable to find a willing lender.
-Around 900 university students protested against the Legislative Assembly believing that the legislature was considering approving an additional loan and accusing it of selling out El Salvador to foreigners.
-The National Guard forcibly suppressed the protest, injuring many and arresting up to 30 students in the process.
-In response to continued to protests, Araujo called for municipal elections to be held in December 1931 as a concession to the protestors.
+Around 900 university students protested against the Legislative Assembly as they believed that the legislature was considering approving an additional loan and accusing it of selling out El Salvador to foreigners.
+The National Guard forcibly suppressed the protest, arresting up to 30 students and injuring many others.
+Facing continued protests, Araujo called for municipal elections to be held in December 1931 as a concession to the protestors.
 He also allowed the Communist Party of El Salvador to participate as another concession.